Israel-Hamas: Are 'targeted killings' legal? – DW – 08/01/2024

 According to the 2008 academic book "Targeted Killing in International Law," authored by Nils Melzer, now a law professor, Israel was likely the first country in the world to acknowledge a policy of targeted killing in 2000.
 It was seen as a "policy of targeted frustration of terrorism" by the government and was used openly during what is now known as the second Palestinian intifada, or uprising, in 2000.

-At the time, Israeli helicopters, gunships and booby traps were trained on people in the Palestinian territories that Israel claimed were terrorists.
-By 2007, 210 such "targets" had been killed, along with 129 innocent bystanders,as the leading Israeli human rights organisation B'Tselem reported.
+At the time, Israeli helicopters, gunships and booby traps were used on people in the Palestinian territories that Israel claimed were terrorists.
+By 2007, 210 such "targets" had been killed, along with 129 innocent bystanders,leading Israeli human rights organisation B'Tselem reported.

 Israel is not the only country to employ the practice.
 Many others — including the US, Russia, Switzerland, Germany and the UK — have also carried out targeted killings.
 Legal scholars say that since September 11, 2001, targeted killing has become increasingly accepted globally.